 In June 2009, Susan married Nick, a history professor at a local college.
 In addition to teaching, he enjoys writing, music, and tennis, all of which the Monadnock Region makes comfortable to pursue.
 He quickly adapted to the B&B and pitches in where needed.

 In addition to Susan and Nick, this family-run inn consists of Susan’s personable son, David, a chef who repeatedly delights guests with his delicious, creative, and aesthetically presented breakfasts.
 David has also assumed a major role in the inn’s accounting and other aspects of managing the inn, including landscaping.
-He is completing his bachelor’s degree at Keene State College, where he is majoring in economics.
+He completed his bachelor's degree at Keene State College in May 2013, where he majored in Economics.

-Susan’s daughter Elizabeth, her husband Claudio, their daughter, Gabriela, (born in 2005), and son Eduardo (born in 2008) have lived at the inn off and on since Susan bought it.
-Elizabeth shares her expertise in customer service, marketing, and purchasing.
-She also has a passion for keeping the inn as “green” as possible by recycling, composting, purchasing environmentally friendly supplies, organic coffee, and other organic / natural food products, and doing anything to keep us environmentally responsible and conscientious.
+Susan’s daughter Elizabeth, her husband Claudio, their daughter, Gabriela, (born in 2005), and son Eduardo (born in 2008) lived at the inn off and on until the summer of 2013.
+Elizabeth shared her expertise in customer service, marketing, and purchasing.
+Her passion for keeping the inn as “green” as possible helped us establish recycling, composting, purchasing environmentally friendly supplies, organic coffee, and other organic / natural food products, and doing anything to keep us environmentally responsible and conscientious.

-Claudio is a talented carpenter and skilled craftsman who has immersed himself in building projects, furniture making, skilled maintenance, and grounds work.
-Elizabeth and Claudio, who are fluent in Spanish, love greeting Spanish-speaking guests.
+Claudio is a talented carpenter and skilled craftsman who immersed himself in building projects, furniture making, skilled maintenance, and grounds work.

 Susan and Nick